 On this page

 API keys are necessary to work with Algolia.
-They give you code-level access to your account, data, and index settings.
-Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to use a valid API key.
+They give code-level access to your account, data, and index settings.
+Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you must use a valid API key.

 Predefined API keys

-Algolia comes with a set of predefined API keys.
+Algolia comes with a set of predefined API keys, the most important ones being the Admin API key and the Search-only API key.

 Admin API key